 I rebooted again, but this time with a Kernel debugger attached and received an error message detailing the issue (see Figure 2).
 The csrss.exe process was trying to load our persistence DLL which failed the device integrity policy.

 The only solution is to prevent csrss from loading the unsigned DLL.
-I called my friend @_smashery_ to help and our solution was to configure an Access Control Entry (ACE) to deny SYSTEM access to the EdgeGdi.dll (see Figure 4), which prevents csrss from loading the unsigned DLL, which prevents the blue screen.
+I called my friend @_smashery_ to help and our solution was to configure an Access Control Entry (ACE) to deny SYSTEM access to the EdgeGdi.dll (see Figure 4), which prevents csrss from loading the unsigned DLL, which prevents the system crash.

 The caveat now being that EdgeGdi.dll cannot be loaded by a SYSTEM process, but it WILL be loaded by processes running with NETWORK SERVICE privileges, which can be trivially escalated to SYSTEM privileges using one of the potato methods, see Game Over Privileges for more details.